kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The woman dressed as Lorraine (who I believe now is Carmen Cano, Domingo's sister) and a man sit directly behind me, seats have been saved for them
 - When I got home, I checked my camera.
 At 7.30pm, recorded on my security camera, you can hear a group of men making ghost noises
 - I'm blocked from downloading the videos of the concert on the system.

+## Coinbase

+- That evening I lose access to my Coinbase account with 70K in it.
+- It's not clear if I've locked it myself or it has been breached by hackers.

 ## Talking to the translator